Climate and Average Weather Year Round in Corpus Christi Texas, United States

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.8 months, from April 12 to July 6, with an average daily incident shortwave energy per square meter above 6.2 kWh.
-The brightest day of the year is June 3, with an average of 6.9 kWh.
+The brightest month of the year in Corpus Christi is June, with an average of 6.7 kWh.

 The darker period of the year lasts for 2.6 months, from November 14 to February 3, with an average daily incident shortwave energy per square meter below 4.0 kWh.
-The darkest day of the year is December 19, with an average of 3.2 kWh.
+The darkest month of the year in Corpus Christi is December, with an average of 3.3 kWh.

 For the purposes of this report, the geographical coordinates of Corpus Christi are 27.801 deg latitude, -97.396 deg longitude, and 10 ft elevation.